adonmo/meos/README.md

 **MEOS (Mobility Engine, Open Source)** is a C++ library which makes it easy to work with temporal and spatio-temporal data.
 It is based on [MobilityDB](https://github.com/ULB-CoDE-WIT/MobilityDB)'s data types and functions.
 MEOS's code is heavily inspired from a similar library called [GEOS](https://github.com/libgeos/geos) - hence the name.
 This repository also includes **PyMEOS** - python bindings to MEOS using [pybind11](https://github.com/pybind/pybind11).

-⚠️ Currently this library is in very early, completely **experimental** stages - heavy changes are to be expected.
+⚠️ Currently this library is an early, **experimental** stage - breaking changes might occur as it evolves.

 # Usage